jforget/hp41-calfr/hp41-calfr.en.md

 And it works even with the Unix-like shell from Cygwin, using slashes for the parameters, even if you are used to type dashes.
-And then, load the program into the v41 emulator with File -&gt; Get User Code...
+And then, load the program into the v41 emulator with File → Get User Code...

 ## nonpareil